spence-matt/Tam-Challenge-Final/README.md

 ## Matt Spence TAM Challenge #3

+You can view this application running here [https://fast-beyond-81547.herokuapp.com/](https://fast-beyond-81547.herokuapp.com/)

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Performing the required actions